forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

     }
 });
 ```
+The solution provided will be adopted in our design to get rendering information.
 The solution provided performance impact when the system has many rendering issue.

+### 5.6  Detecting Tiktok customized Issues